rschristopher/ischristtrue.com/src/truth.md

 The divine truth, this Spirit of Truth, must be the source of logic and reason
  (which are merely
- the means given to us to *make sense* of the world as it is revealed to us).
+ the means given for us to *make sense* of the world as it is revealed to us).